 Most Fitbit wearables can automatically detect when you’re exercising, but you always have the option of subsequently going through these activities and manually tagging them.
 This will improve the accuracy of the session, and give you some more data to sift through.

 You can also manually add an activity through the Fitbit app or the website if you have forgotten to put on your tracker.
 Note that when you manually log an activity, its step and calorie data override the data automatically detected by your tracker during the same time period.
 This ensures that your steps are not counted twice as long as the manually logged activity has the correct start time and duration.

 Why do I get extra floors sometimes?

 Pressure changes due to other causes can happen.
 This, for example, includes a gust of wind, a weather change, or opening a door.
-This can can occasionally cause your tracker to register extra floors.
+The unwanted effect of this is that it can can occasionally cause your tracker to register imaginary, extra floors.
 Another factor is floor height.
 Your tracks registers one floor when you’ve gone up about ten feet.
 If you climb long staircases you may find that the tracker’s floor count doesn’t match how many floors you’ve gone up since the staircase was taller than ten feet.

 Unfortunately, there is nothing really you can do about this until Fitbit provides us with a way to manually change readings.
 But don’t be surprised if you get an occasional high reading.

 What impacts the accuracy of my heart rate reading?